YuusukeHashimoto/ITU-AI-ML-in-5G-Challenge_PS-031-NEC-Team-JOJO/README.md

 - [*path2*] : Path to the directory containing the frames of the received video corresponding to the original video specified by path1.

 ## (Step3) Extraction of information about the frames that make up a video
+In this step, the video data is analyzed to obtain frame-by-frame information.

 Example of run:
 ```
 Extract_FrameInformation.sh [path]